 Psychotherapy refers to a healing process, in which the client aims to correct longstanding non-beneficial behavior.
 Psychotherapy explores issues that are concealed in the subconscious mind but are a dominant force for how a person thinks, feels, and behaves.
 It is very much a collaborative relationship between the therapist and the client which uncovers revelations, new understandings, and new possibilities.

 You can easily see where the line between the two can become blurred.
 The bottom line is that I am able to address your concern with whichever approach is most beneficial to you.

 I work with adults (18 and up), couples (married or not, opposite sex or same sex), families, and groups.

 Everybody is different.
 The length of time one attends counseling/psychotherapy sessions depends on many factors.
 Largely, it is determined by your desire for personal development/growth/change, your commitment to resolve or improve your initial concerns, and the various factors that are driving you to seek counseling in the first place.
 Short term therapy may last for 6 - 12 sessions, and some types of therapy may last for two years or more.
 How long you will be in counseling is completely up to you.
 Some clients come every week for years because they value the time and insight.
 Others come for a shorter amount of time and then stop when they feel they have accomplished their goals.

-Individual sessions are 1 hour.
-Sessions with couples and family are 90 minutes.
+Individual and couples sessions are 1 hour.
 Longer sessions for any client are available if necessary or desired.
 As an example, some clients come for 1.5 hour and 2 hour sessions.
 Couples sessions always benefit from being longer than 1 hour if possible.